Flash Sale: Anker portable chargers up to 46 percent off

-Anker continues to offer great deals this week, with the company reducing prices on their already discounted accessories.
-Furthermore, they have also reduced the prices of portable chargers, plugs, and a variety of cables.
+Anker continues to offer great deals this week, with the company reducing prices on their already discounted accessories, including offers on portable chargers, plugs and a variety of cables.

 - Anker 3-Port Fast Compact Wall Charger for $69.99 (save 46%)